mikeygough/my-ACS-2330-Responsive-Web-Design/project-2.md

 9. **Review for Consistency**: Ensure consistency in design elements and alignment throughout the wireframes.
 10. **Finalize and Share**: Once approved, finalize the wireframes and share with the development team as a blueprint for implementation.

-## Submot your wire content map, users stories, and wireframes to gradescope!
+## Submit your wire content map, users stories, and wireframes to gradescope!